Mary Sinnott

-Mary Sinnott born 1943 in Aughfad, County Wexford, Ireland as Mary Dinan, is a former camogie and badminton player.
+Mary Sinnott born 1943 in Aughfad, County Wexford, Ireland as Mary Dinan, was a former camogie and badminton player.

 Biography

 Mary Dinan was born Mary Sinnott in Aughfad, County Wexford in 1943.
-She is the daughter of John and Mai Sinnott (nee O'Connor).
-She has two brothers, Nicholas and Sean.
+She was the daughter of John and Mai Sinnott (nee O'Connor).
+She had two brothers, Nicholas and Sean.
 Her uncle was Mick O'Hanlon a hurler in the Wexford All-Ireland winning teams in 1955 and 1956.
 She attended Loreto Convent in Wexford.
 She married Gay Dinan in Taghmon in 1968, and the couple moved to Dublin.
 They had one daughter, Elizabeth (born 1969).

 Camogie

 She was selected on the camogie team of the century in 2004, and winner of All Ireland medals in 1968 and 1969.

 She played club Camogie with Taghmon and Oylegate-Glenbrien.

-She also holds two Gael Linn interprovincial medals and held her place on the Leinster team for ten years.
+She also held two Gael Linn interprovincial medals and held her place on the Leinster team for ten years.
 In 1965 she was Wexford Player of the Year and received the Hall of Fame Award in 1980.

 Her citation read "Tall and athletic, Mary was very confident on the ball, a fine catcher and striker, she was capable of turning defence into attack with one puck of the sliotar."